-Ruth Lindsey-Armstrong was elected by the Red River College staff as the Board of Governors’ Employee Member for the period July 1, 2011 to June 30, 2013.
-This is her first term as Employee Member.
+Ruth Lindsey-Armstrong was first elected by the Red River College staff as the Board of Governors’ Employee Member on July 1, 2011 and was re-elected for a second and final term for the period July 1, 2013 - June 30, 2015.

 Ruth is an instructor in the Early Childhood Education Program.
 She graduated from Red River College with a diploma in Early Childhood Education in 1986, from the University of Winnipeg with a Bachelor of Arts majoring in Developmental Studies in 2006, and completed a Master’s degree in Adult Education at Athabasca University in 2011.
 Prior to joining the College in 2008, Ruth worked with the Province of Manitoba as a Child Care Coordinator and has held both frontline and administrative positions in early childhood education.

 Ruth volunteers her time with The Manitoba Nature Summit Inc., a not-for-profit group that educates adults about the significance of outdoor play for children.

 Wanda McGorum is Program Coordinator at the United Food and Commercial Workers (UFCW) Local 832 Training Centre.
 The goal of this labour-based adult learning centre is to empower members through education and training.
 Wanda is responsible for the planning, development and implementation of a wide array of adult training and educational programming that includes labour specific Shop Steward and Health & Safety courses, computer courses, literacy tutoring and English as an Additional Language programs.